PRAMODNAIK-DEV/FastAPI-PostgreSQL-DB/ReadMe.md

-# This Codebase contains the detailed explaination to connect to Postgres DB.
+# This Codebase contains the detailed explaination to connect FastAPI to Postgres DB using SQL Alchemy Models.